HappyMaxxx/SpendSense/README.md

 - View budget summaries and insights
 - MongoDB for data storage
 - Redis for caching and performance
+- Celery for asynchronous task processing
+- Flower for monitoring Celery tasks
 - Dockerized setup for consistent environments

 ## 📋 Prerequisites